p4535992/coloredeffects/README.md

 ## Feedback

-Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/p4535992/coloredeffects/issues )
+Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/p4535992/coloredeffects/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

 ## Acknowledgements